PyTweet/PyTweet/docs/api.rst

 Commonly used Classes
 -------

-There a lot of comonly used classes that is used frequently when using PyTweet, and here they are.
+There a lot of commonly used classes that is used frequently when using PyTweet, and here they are.

 .. autoclass:: User